CrossMap Transformer: A Crossmodal Masked Path Transformer Using Double Back-Translation for Vision-and-Language Navigation: Proposed Method

 \subsection{Novelty}

 As explained in the previous section, there is a gap in performance between state-of-the-art methods using the LSTM architecture \cite{tan2019learning} and those using transformers \cite{landi2019perceive}.
-Indeed, transformers are generally used for feature modeling \cite{devlin2018bert, chen2020uniter}, achieving state-of-the-art results.
-Conversely, sequence generation has seldom been addressed \cite{dong2019unified}, and very few architectures are optimized for this type of task.
+Indeed, transformers are generally used for feature modeling \cite{devlin2018bert, chen2020uniter}, achieving state-of-the-art results. \Update Text generation has also been addressed using transformers \cite{dong2019unified, radford2018improving} and causal masking \cite{radford2019language}.
+In this line of works, each predicted token attends only tokens at previous positions.
+Nonetheless very few transformer architectures are optimized for the VLN task.
+Yet transformers can be trained faster than LSTMs \cite{vaswani2017attention} for long sequences and can take advantages of the recently released pretrained models on generic tasks using linguistic and visual modalities \cite{chen2020uniter, zhou2020unified}.

-To narrow this gap, we propose an original transformer architecture for VLN, the CrossMap Transformer (CMT) illustrated in Fig. \ref{fig:cmt}).
-Our approach predicts a sequence of actions that reaches the specified goal via causal masking and at the same time learns the relationship between the instruction and the corresponding path.
+Inspired by this line of work, we propose a transformer architecture for VLN, the CrossMap Transformer (CMT) illustrated in Fig. \ref{fig:cmt}. our approach predicts a sequence of actions that reaches the specified goal via causal masking and at the same time learns the relationship between the instruction and the corresponding path.
 Furthermore, we introduce a transformer-based speaker, CrossMap Speaker (CMS) to improve the generalization ability of our approach through a double back-translation (DBT) model.
-We advocate that a better model can be obtained when mutually training the CMS and CMT networks with common latent features.
+We advocate that a better model can be obtained when mutually training the CMS and CMT networks with common latent features. \Done

 The CMT has the following characteristics: \begin{itemize} \item The CMT combines visual and linguistic modalities to predict a path through a sequence of actions. \item The CMT adopts cross-modal path masking to model the relationship between the navigation path and instruction. \item The CMT and CMS are mutually trained through DBT, which enhances both networks. \end{itemize}